 Once they passed the examinations they would join a pool of courtiers awaiting an appointment and undertake menial duties.
 Once appointed they entered a probationary period.
 A report appraising junior officials was written so that their performance could be assessed.
 Their grade determined their stipend and they were paid in grain, coin and silk depending on circumstances.

 Officials aspired to jobs in central government and may be even run one of the nine ministries of state.
 Most official appointments were for three years, this was important as it did not allow time for the appointed official to set up a web of corruption.

-In Han dynasty times an initiative tried to move appointments from patronage to merit.
+In Han dynasty times an initiative attempted to make appointments to be on merit rather than patronage.
 Twenty orders of seniority were created and only the top 'marquis' grade was hereditary.
 Twelve of the grades were intended for officials not the aristocracy.
 If an official committed a crime they lost their post and became an ordinary member of the public again - their immediate family could be used as slaves.
 At this time about 1% of population lived as 'property' of an owner, although a slave owner had limited rights over their slaves but there was no mechanism to become a freeman.